ArynKr/ArynKr/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing modern responsive websites.
+- 🤔 &nbsp; Exploring new technologies and developing full-stack, modern and responsive websites.
 - 🎓 &nbsp; Studying Information Technology at Heritage Institute of Technology, Kolkata.
 - 💼 &nbsp; Working as a Website Developer at [FindMyRank](https://www.findmyrank.com).
-- 🌱 &nbsp; Learning more about Web and Android Development & PWA's.
+- 🌱 &nbsp; Learning more about Web, Android Development & PWA's.
-- ❤ &nbsp; Love making websites and learning on the way.
+- ❤ &nbsp; Love making websites and constantly learning on the way.

 <h3> 🛠 &nbsp;Tech Stack</h3>